Southeast Asia- Thailand

 Please ensure your passport is valid for the period of travel and for six months after you return.
 Your passport name must match the name on the flight ticket otherwise you may not be able to travel and insurance may be invalid.

 Please note country entry/exit requirements are subject to change.
-We are not responsible for any requirement changes.
+Please check Foreign travel advice – GOV.UK (www.gov.uk) for the latest information before you leave.
+Sunsail is not accountable for any requirement changes.

 Customs + immigration